 SkyTeam, the airline alliance Delta is a member of, doesn’t have as convenient coverage of routes when compared to OneWorld or Star Alliance.
 You’ll likely have to fly at least one flight on Kenya Airways via Nairobi.

 In my opinion, this is the least viable option.
 On Delta’s website, I couldn’t even get a paid ticket to show up at all so trying to find award flights might be futile.
+If you want to know what it’s like flying Delta Air Lines long haul, read this review.

 While Alaska Airlines doesn’t belong to a large alliance of airlines, it does have a unique variety of partners.
 To get to Zimbabwe, several partners pop in my mind: British Airways, Emirates, and Cathay Pacific.
 Each one has pros & cons and has different award charts.